M4rwaneX/dingooChallenge/README.md

 By the way, these centroids will give us a good position for the restock "hub" because in each cluster, the centroids have the lowest distance from each locations of the cluster.

+Note: my review is structured temporally (even though I had to comeback on certain parts to correct them), I tried to explore and report like the way I would think about it.

 ### Metrics